abhinavbhashyam/KataQuizDevRepo/README.md

   3. If the above two options don't work, I have created a small demonstration video of some of the main features of the application in action.
 You can find the video right below (note: the video does not demonstrate the procedure for signing up; I filmed the video after signing up a user account).

 https://github.com/abhinavbhashyam/KataQuizDevRepo/assets/84284109/5a22cdb6-9c93-47bf-be0a-65543f7023de

-Additionally, all of the source code for this application has been documented with Javadoc documentation, and can be found in this repository.

 ## Final Notes
 For the card stack structure in my application, I used the following library: https://github.com/yuyakaido/CardStackView.